Laserfiche/laserfiche.github.io/src/docs/api/repository-api-reference/server/index.md

     - Operations will remain open and results will be available until one of the following occurs:
       - 5 minutes have passed search completion/failure OR last call to get search results or context hits for that listing
       - The `delete` endpoint is called for the search in question
+- Note: You can use the Laserfiche management console to see active connections per user and for more license details you can use [Windows Performance Counter](https://support.laserfiche.com/resources/3898/using-windows-performance-monitor-with-laserfiche?_gl=1*1fevcr4*_gcl_au*NTU3MTMyNTcxLjE3NTI2OTQ2MDQ.) to monitor the keyed license session count over time.

 ## Try out your installation with a sample application